DamoM73/python-oop-with-deepest-dungeon/stage_8.md

         self.name = room_name.lower()
         self.description = None
         self.linked_rooms = {}
-        self.inhabitant = None
+        self.character = None
         self.item = None

     def describe(self):
         # sends a description of the room to the terminal
         print(f"\nYou are in the {self.name}")
         print(self.description)
-        if self.inhabitant is not None:
+        if self.character is not None:
-            self.inhabitant.describe()
+            self.character.describe()
         if self.item is not None:
             self.item.describe()
         for direction in self.linked_rooms.keys():